conradev/TrackingNotifier/README.md

 rm ldid.zip
 ```

 To build a Debian package, `dpkg` is required.
-You can install these using [Homebrew](http://mxcl.github.com/homebrew/):
+You can install it using [Homebrew](http://mxcl.github.com/homebrew/):

 ``` sh
 brew install dpkg